roxberry/roxberry.dev/src/posts/2023-07-15-building-improvements/index.md

 I would like to data drive the featured projects and all projects, will need to see how to do that via Gatsby.

 Review what I should have on an About Me page, what will interest others, not just myself.

+Design and develop a better tag manager, possibly use a search tool for the local list of tags.

 ## Image Credit